 If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 How long you need to take these for will vary from person to person.
-Always read the patient information leaflet that comes with the medicine and if you have any questions, ask your pharmacist for advice.
+Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-If you had dissolvable stitches, the amount of time they will take to disappear depends on the type of stitches you have.
+If you had dissolvable stitches, the amount of time they will take to disappear depends on what type you had.
 However, for this procedure, they should disappear in about two weeks.
 If non-dissolvable stitches are used, these are usually removed about a week after liposuction.

-It’s possible that you still won’t be happy with your appearance after the operation.
-You must be aware that it may be several months before you see changes to your body shape as the swelling can take time to settle down.
-If you have skin with good elasticity, it’s more likely to shrink down to fit your new body shape.
+It’s possible that you won’t be happy with your appearance after the operation.
+You must be aware that it may be several months before you see changes to your body shape as the swelling and skin shrinkage can take time to settle down.
+If you have skin with good elasticity, it’s more likely to shrink down quickly to fit your new body shape.
 See our frequently asked questions for more information.

 As with every procedure, there are some risks associated with liposuction.
 We have not included the chance of these happening as they are specific to you and differ for every person.
 Ask your surgeon to explain how these risks apply to you.

 Complications are when problems occur during or after the procedure.

 The possible complications of any operation include an unexpected reaction to the anaesthetic, excessive bleeding or developing a blood clot, usually in a vein in the leg (DVT).

 Other complications to liposuction may include:

 Reviewed by Polly Kerr, Bupa Health Information Team, October 2013